richygithub/gemini-proxy/content/about/_index.md

 ## My Background

-[Add your background information here]
+I am a technology enthusiast and developer who loves to learn and share knowledge.
+Through this blog, I aim to document my journey and help others learn from my experiences.

 ## My Interests

+- Software Development
-- Technology
+- Technology Trends
-- Writing
+- Writing and Blogging
-- [Add more interests]
+- Open Source Projects

 ## Contact